-- Temperature Sensors: - Temperature probes (CCB outlet and either inlet or tank is required): The CCB accepts analog temperature inputs from up to three sensors (inlet, outlet and tank). - ECO input (CCB required): - The ECO (Energy Cut-Off) is a Hi-Limit switch, which is located inside the output probe.
-It is a normally closed switch that opens if the probe is exposed to a temperature higher than the trip point. - Thermostat input (CCB optional): This input is set up to work with an externally connected thermostat that provides a contact closure.
-If this input is
+- Temperature Sensors:

+- Temperature probes (CCB outlet and either inlet or tank is required): The CCB accepts analog temperature inputs from up to three sensors (inlet, outlet and tank).

+- ECO input (CCB required):

+The ECO (energy cut off) is a thermostat switch, which is located inside the output probe.
+It is a normally closed switch that opens when exposed to a temperature higher than the trip point.

+• Thermostat input (CCB - optional):